totaldebug/totaldebug.uk/_posts/2020-01-13-i-won-a-ender-3-3d-printer-and-im-addicted.md

 **[Capricorn Bowden Tube](https://www.aliexpress.com/item/32890419752.html?spm=a2g0s.9042311.0.0.136b4c4dNnV0Jh)** &#8211;
 This Bowden Tube appears to be much better than the one shipped with the Ender 3, it is much more slick to the touch and a little more sturdy, this means the filament passes through it with ease, also the tight diameter means the filament has little room to flex and cause retraction issues.
-I found that the shipped bowden tube had also melted at the end and had filament stuck to it which leads me to believe it wasn&#8217;t installed very well at the factory.
+I found that the shipped bowden tube had also melted at the end and had filament stuck to it which leads me to believe it wasn't installed very well at the factory.

 [**MK8 Dual Gear Extruder Arm**](https://www.aliexpress.com/item/33041468821.html?spm=a2g0s.9042311.0.0.136b4c4dNnV0Jh) &#8211;
-My extruder arm broke within a few months of use, I didn&#8217;t notice until I was having bad under extrusion and also seeing slippage on the extruder gear.
+My extruder arm broke within a few months of use, I didn't notice until I was having bad under extrusion and also seeing slippage on the extruder gear.
 I took the arm apart to clean the gear and found a tiny crack near the screw for the idler wheel, this was enough to stop the arm working at all due to the flex it added.
 This can be combated by printing a new extruder arm but I decided to upgrade to a dual gear option which results in:
 * Even less potential slippage
 * Stronger spring for the extruder arm
 * Metal body stops wear from filament rub

 **[PEI Magnetic Bed](https://www.creality3dofficial.com/collections/cmagnet-tempered-glass/products/pei-magnetic-flexible)** &#8211;
 This is an excellent upgrade from the stock bed, makes prints super smooth on the bed and sticks really well.
-I haven&#8217;t had a single failed print due to adhesion on this surface, also you can easily take stuff off once cooled without much effort or by flexing the magnetic plate for larger prints.
+I haven't had a single failed print due to adhesion on this surface, also you can easily take stuff off once cooled without much effort or by flexing the magnetic plate for larger prints.

 ## Conclusion